mayurbhola/Albums/README.md

   * Can add pagination
   * Can implement navigation component
 * Can implement dependency injection
-* For better architectural approch can separate modules like network operation module which handles api call
+* For better architectural approach can separate modules like network operation module which handles api call